 We are intentionally inclusive of transgender, nonbinary, intersex, and gender non-conforming individuals.

 Throughout the two sessions, we will seek to provide participants the opportunity to learn more about their individual identities and the unique influences they have on their leadership style.

 Networking and teambuilding activities will allow for students to build a positive and supportive network of diverse women who vary across professional disciplines and life experiences.
 With these new experiences and community, student participants will have the knowledge to challenge the limitations placed on women and will have the confidence and strength to empower others.

-WHERE: Private Microsoft Teams Channel.
+WHERE: (To Be Confirmed) Private Microsoft Teams Channel.
 Instructions will be sent after you register.